dart-lang/site-www/src/tools/dart-fix.md

 }
 ```

-To enable the dart fix to upgrade existing code to use this feature,
+To enable `dart fix` to upgrade existing code to use this feature,
 and to ensure that the analyzer warns you when you later forget to use it,
-configure your `analysis_options.yaml` file like this:
+configure your `analysis_options.yaml` file as follows:

 ```yaml
 linter: